Overview

 How it works

-SFT was developed by Salvador Minuchin, and therapy sessions focus on restructuring family dynamics and interactions to address presenting challenges within the family system.
-It’s is rooted in family systems theory, which attempts to explain how family structures are organized into subsystems and how family members' personal boundaries regulate their interactions.
+Structural family therapy was developed by Salvador Minuchin, and therapy sessions focus on restructuring family dynamics and interactions to address presenting challenges within the family system.
+It is rooted in family systems theory, which attempts to explain how family structures are organized into subsystems and how family members' personal boundaries regulate their interactions.
 How families interact with one another becomes patterns reinforced by the expectations of the family members.
 Family members may also be divided into subsystems based on gender, function, or generation.
 For example, the parents may be their own subsystem, while siblings may form another.
 If there are multiple children in a family, brothers may create their own subsystem, as can sisters.

 Challenges within the family are maintained because of dysfunction, which may be caused by improper boundaries, whether rigid or diffuse.
-Restrictive boundaries are restrain family members.
+Restrictive boundaries restrain family members.
 Diffuse boundaries are non-restrictive and include unlimited contact with outside systems.
 Families with boundaries on either side may develop problems with how the family interacts.

-SFT doesn’t focus on removing a family’s problems.
+Structural family therapy doesn’t focus on removing a family’s problems.
 Instead, it works by helping families develop the structure for dealing with challenges.
 It approaches the family unit as a structural system and involves the therapist in restructuring that system to adjust elements like hierarchies of power, family boundaries, and individual family members' reactions to significant life changes that can lead to dysfunction.

 What to expect

-In SFT, the mental health professional is heavily involved in treatment, actively directing discussions and arguments and potentially changing family members’ seating positions.
-Therapists use various approaches in SFT, including the following:
+In structural family therapy, the mental health professional is heavily involved in treatment, actively directing discussions and arguments and potentially changing family members’ seating positions.

 Who it benefits